 Doctors give people with acne conglobata oral antibiotics.
-If antibiotics do not help, doctors give oral isotretinoin.
+If antibiotics do not help, doctors give oral isotretinoin and corticosteroids.

 Treatment of severe acne scars depends on their shape, depth, and location.

-Multiple, small, shallow scars may be treated with chemical peels, laser treatments, dermabrasion, and/or a newer treatment called microneedling.
-In microneedling, a small needle is injected, causing changes in the skin's collagen.
+Multiple, small, shallow scars may be treated with chemical peels, laser treatments Using Lasers to Treat Skin Problems , dermabrasion, and/or a newer treatment called microneedling.
+In microneedling, small needles are used to prick the skin, causing changes in the skin's collagen.